How Radiodine Treatment Works

-Despite low-level doses of I-131, some cats ( 3-5% ) have insufficient normal thyroid hormone production after the abnormal tissue is destroyed, and may require a natural supplement daily for life.
-This statistic changes in cats with long-standing thyroid disease with more aggressive thyroid tumors, so I may communicate varying outcome potentials from one individual to the next.
+Despite low-level doses of I-131, some cats (3-5%) have insufficient normal thyroid hormone production after the abnormal tissue is destroyed, and may require a natural supplement daily for life.
+This statistic changes in cats with long-standing thyroid disease with more aggressive thyroid tumors, so our doctor may communicate varying outcome potentials from one individual to the next.
 Consider hormone supplementation a tolerable adjustment after successful cure of hyperthyroidism.

 How quickly will this treatment cure my cat's hyperthyroidism?

-The long answer: At 1 and 3 months after the treatment, an exam and a blood test for thyroid and kidney function should be done by your veterinarian.
-The 1 month level thyroid may be slightly high, low or normal.
-During this first month your cat generally shows a gradual decline in hyperthyroid symptoms while thyroid hormone levels return to normal.
+At 1 and 3 months after the treatment, an exam and a blood test for thyroid and kidney function should be done by your veterinarian.
+The 1 month thyroid level may be slightly high, low or normal.
+During this first month your cat generally shows no side effects as it returns to its original prehyperthyroid status, a very rare cat may be mildly sluggish, sleep more, and eat less.
 Excessive shedding may also occur (rarely).
 These signs are all related to correction of the thyroid hormone imbalance.
 The 3 month T4 test should no longer be elevated.
-Any signs persisting after the T4 is normal are most likely due to other medical problems (non-thyroidal illness) that need to be identified and treated by your veterinarian.
+Any signs persisting after the T4 is normal are most likely due to other medical problems that need to be identified and treated by your veterinarian.